What to Wear: The Best Job Interview AttireMarch 28, 2018

 Research the office dress code

 Before choosing an interview outfit, research the company to determine how formal their workplace is.
 If you’ve checked the company website and social media pages but still can’t determine the dress code, try calling the company’s HR department.
-Explain that you have an upcoming interview and would like to the know the appropriate dress code.
+Explain that you have an upcoming interview and would like to know the appropriate dress code.

 It’s also a good idea to consider the role and industry.
 If you’re interviewing for a corporate position in finance or law, for example, wear formal business attire.
 For men, this means a matching suit and tie.
 For women, it means a tailored dress, pantsuit or skirt suit.
 However, for less formal positions and workplaces, business casual is almost always the best option.